 39. Split Second by Douglas E. Richards

 Douglas Richards formerly worked in biotech, so he is a credible sci-fi author.
-One example is this book, where the concept of time travel is central to the plot.
+One example is Split Second, where the concept of time travel is central to the plot.

-Readers are swept along for a roller-coaster ride into a world where time travel is a possibility, with far-reaching and mind-blowing consequences.
+Readers are swept along for a roller-coaster ride into a world where time travel is possible, with far-reaching and mind-blowing consequences.

 40. Pushing Brilliance by Tim Tigner

 - Pushing Brilliance is a high-octane thriller that masterfully combines espionage, technology, and suspense, delivering a pulse-pounding narrative that keeps readers enthralled from start to finish.